 However, it has been proved the joint elicitability of VaR and ES pair \cite{fissler2016higher} (that is, the pair (VaR, ES) is an elicitable functional with values in $\mathbb{R}^2$), giving rise to plenty of works in this field.
-Among others, it is worth citing the approach proposed by Barrera et al. in \cite{barrera2022learning}, which is named as \textbf{BCGNS} in the following.
+For example, \cite{emmer2013best} opens to two-step approaches.
+First, the VaR is estimated thanks to the Pinball loss.
+Then, it is fixed, and the ES is computed.
+Within this class of approaches, it is worth citing the work by Barrera et al. in \cite{barrera2022learning}, which is named as \textbf{BCGNS} in the following.
 Given a probability space, the conditioning event $X$ and the asset return $Y$ are seen as random variables with values in a proper Polish (separable and completely metrizable) space $\mathcal{S}$ and in $\mathbb{R}$.
 Then, the conditional VaR and ES are seen as Borel measurable functions $\mathcal{S}\rightarrow\mathbb{R}$, $VaR(S)$ and $ES(S)$ respectively.
 The authors in \cite{barrera2022learning} prove that the difference $r(S):=ES(S)-VaR(S)$ is in the argmin, among all the Borel measurable non-positive functions, of the following loss: